FALL IN LOVE WITH NEW ENGLAND'S SEASIDE CHARM

 In fall, New England is famous for its glorious foliage as the leaves change from green to a kaleidoscope of colors.
-The air is crisp and cool — perfect for hiking, biking, driving or taking a cruise along the coastal waters of the New England states to see the beauty, where farm stands are piled high with orange pumpkins.
+The air is crisp and cool — perfect for hiking, biking, driving or taking a cruise along the coastal waters of the New England states to see the beauty during this time of year.

 This October my husband I decided to ditch our normal tropical or European vacation as we boarded a Royal Caribbean Cruise to Canada & New England States.
-We were not disappointed as the moment we left Boston we were greeted with beautiful 60-70 degree weather as the bursting of fall colors started following us in the northern regions of Maine and the Canada.
-The best time planning this type of vacation is typically around mid-to-late September and peaking around early to mid-October.
+We were not disappointed as the moment we left Boston we were greeted with beautiful 60-70 degree weather as the bursting of fall colors started following us in the northern regions of Maine and Canada.
+The best time to travel on this type of vacation is typically around mid-to-late September and peaking around early to mid-October.
+You almost need to plan this vacation a year in advance!
+We were not disapointed as the colors of Fall began to follow our journey.

 One of my favorite stops was the exclusive enclave, historic Bar Harbor, Maine lined with many B&B’s, that stays with you long after a visit.
 After a morning drive through Acadia National Park which this year celebrated its centennial year—awes with its far reaching shoreline, granite peaks, historic carriage rides and 125 miles of trails.
 It includes 2 beaches and Cadillac Mountain’s 1530 foot summit, the highest point in America’s East Coast.
 After the park’s 27 mile loop we were in for a feast of Lobster (not like at home in CO) that covered my whole plate and Maine’s other tradition, “blueberry” pie.
 What a delicious treat that was!